0xaptosj/aptos-full-stack-template/indexer/README.md

 When developing locally, you can use a local Postgres DB and run the indexer locally.

-When deploying to the cloud, I recommend using [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres) or [Neon Postgres](https://neon.tech/) for database and Google Cloud Run for hosting indexer.
+When deploying to the cloud, I recommend using [Neon Postgres](https://neon.tech/) or Google Cloud SQL for database and Google Cloud Run for hosting indexer.

 ## Pre-requisites